jmcfarlane/chula/docs/about.rst

 The roadmap right now is pretty small.
 Here are the features I'm currently thinking about:

-1. Profiling - profilng of both Chula and apps running on it
+1. Profiling - profiling of both Chula and apps running on it
 #.
 Support for MySQL_ based session.
 Currently only PostgreSQL_ and
    CouchDB are supported.
 With either backend Memcached_ will continue to be used.